-Getting on an RV and going on a road trip is a type of vacation – or even just a weekend getaway – that we can all enjoy, right?
+Go on a road trip with an RV Rental is a type of vacation – or even just a weekend getaway – that we can all enjoy, right?
 However, when there are four-legged buddies with starry eyes involved, it feels like we might not be able to enjoy a road trip after all.
 Wrong!
 Every vacation can be a “bring your dog” type of vacation.

 Going on a road trip with a dog does not have to be complicated at all.
 If you have a puppy, this is the best time to start them on road-tripping, teaching them how to behave and making them feel excited rather than nervous when you are about to hit the road.